eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 });
 </script>

 If a candidate wins both of their matchups, they are elected.
-If no candidate wins both matchups, the candidate with the "least bad loss" (the one who lost by the smallest margin) is elected<d-footnote>This is called "minimax".</d-footnote>.
+If no candidate wins both matchups, the candidate with the "least bad loss" (the one who lost by the smallest margin) is elected<d-footnote>This is called "minimax".
+Essentialy, if that everyone loses at least one race, then we pick the one who lost by the smallest amount.</d-footnote>.

 <iframe id="condorcet-election-frame" src="/assets/html/condorcet-election.html"
   width="100%" height="480" scrolling="no"